stacks-network/stacks-core/README.md

 **NOTE: This repo is going through rapid development.
 If you notice any issues during installation etc please report them in Github issues.
-We hope to have a stable, easy to install, version out very soon!**
+We hope to have a stable, easy to install version out very soon!**

 ## Table of contents